awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

   For more information, see [Grant required permissions to your IAM user](#custom-setup-orcl.iam-user)\.

 For each task, the following sections describe the requirements and limitations specific to the task\.
 For example, when you create your RDS Custom DB for Oracle instance, use either the db\.m5 or db\.r5 instance classes running Oracle Linux 7 Update 6\.
-For general requirements that apply to RDS Custom, see [Requirements and limitations for Amazon RDS Custom for Oracle](custom-reqs-limits.md)\.
+For general requirements that apply to RDS Custom, see [Availability and requirements for Amazon RDS Custom for Oracle](custom-reqs-limits.md)\.

 ## Make sure that you have a symmetric encryption AWS KMS key<a name="custom-setup-orcl.cmk"></a>

 A symmetric encryption AWS KMS key is required for RDS Custom\.
 When you create an RDS Custom for Oracle DB instance, you supply the KMS key identifier\.
-For more information, see [Creating and connecting to a DB instance for Amazon RDS Custom for Oracle](custom-creating.md)\.
+For more information, see [Configuring a DB instance for Amazon RDS Custom for Oracle](custom-creating.md)\.

 You have the following options:
 + If you have an existing KMS key in your AWS account, you can use it with RDS Custom\.
 No further action is necessary\.